 During the consultation, Council proposed to increase total rates by 4.4% (down from 5.2% projected in the 10 Year Plan).

 The percentage increase for each property will vary; examples indicate increases between 0.8% and 1.3% for residential rates and 2.5% to 3.1% for non-residential rates.
-Use our simple search tool to see the current and proposed rates for your property.
+Use our simple search tool to see the rates for your property.

 What is the Annual Budget?